 Team Leader, Administration - London

-Crowe is a leading national audit, tax, advisory, and risk firm with global reach and local expertise.
-We are an independent member of Crowe Global, one of the top 10 accounting networks in the world, with access to more than 38,000 people in more than 145 countries and across 700+ offices globally.
+Crowe is a leading national audit, tax, advisory and risk firm with global reach and local expertise.
+We are an independent member of Crowe Global, one of the top 10 accounting networks in the world, with access to more than 40,000 people in more than 150 countries and across more than 700 offices globally.

-We understand that it is often the culture and values of a firm that is most important when looking for a new workplace, that’s why at Crowe our people-focused culture means we value new ideas and innovation, and welcome people who are committed to making a difference by delivering excellent services to our people, clients, and communities.
+We understand that it is often the culture and values of a firm that are most important when looking for a new workplace, that’s why at Crowe our people-focused culture means we value new ideas and innovation, and welcome people who are committed to making a difference by delivering excellent services to our people, clients and communities.

 Purpose of the role:

 You will be joining the London Audit Team, with a particular focus on supporting the administration and coordination of the Trainee Performance Management Process.

 This role requires someone who is able to support the Team Leader and work to multiple deadlines.
 In addition, this role will involve reviewing data and updating Students individual performance forms to reflect their progress in terms of performance, skills and technical development during a quarter.
 This performance management process assists the London Audit Team effectively monitor and review our trainees’ objectives, training progress throughout their training contract and enables proactive intervention as and when required.
 It also enables up to ensure that all of our trainees are progressing in line with the Firm’s competency framework and progressing in line with ICAEW requirements.